 When you see an expert for help it is a good idea to have a list of all income, costs and debts ready - this will help them to help you.

 Being in debt can cause so much stress and upset.
 Having a plan to get back on track will be a weight off your mind.

-If you are struggling to feed your family, you can get help from a local foodbank, or use a community fridge - find out more *here*.
+If you are struggling to feed your family, you can get help from a local foodbank, local services or use a community fridge

 All children in Year Reception, 1 and 2 will receive free school meals.

 From Year 3, children whose parents or carers get one or more of the following may also be able claim free school meals;

 You can find out more about how to apply for free school meals *here* or ask your child’s school for help.

 Getting everything your child needs for school can be an added pressure when you are on a budget.
 There are ways to keep the costs down and help available if you need it.

 Start getting ready early – that way you can decide exactly what you need and spread the cost too.